 Families around the US maintained a Victory Garden -- like the one behind the Marden-Abbot Store -- to help supplement the food they could put on the table.

-The Abbott's house and store appears to have been built in the 1720s by mast maker John Marden.
+The Abbott's house and store appear to have been built in the 1720s by mast maker John Marden.
 Around 1840 its central chimney was removed to make a small room behind the stairs, while new chimneys against the back walls served new fireplaces.
-Around 1900 these were removed and a single small chimney for cook stove and furnace was built at the back of the kitchen.
+Around 1900 these were removed and a single small chimney for the cookstove and the furnace was built at the back of the kitchen.

 The Abbotts altered the building for store-keeping purposes.
 They made the right-hand room into a store by adding plate glass windows and a door to the street, blocking the door which originally connected this room to the front vestibule, removing a wall to create an alcove where the center chimney had once been, and removing the back wall to expand the store into a new wing.
 They lined this reconfigured room with shelving, display cases, and oak refrigerators.
 The Abbotts also added a bay window to the bedroom above to adapt it as a sitting room.
 Like so many buildings in downtown Portsmouth, the architecture of the Marden-Abbott Store is a layering of generations of change.